North Otago Rugby Football Union: Provincial representative rugby

-1998 saw North Otago lose only two of its nine games.
-North Otago was now winning more games in a season than it used to win in a decade.
-A lot of the credit for the massive resurgence in North Otago rugby during this period must go to the outstanding coaches, Greg Shipton and Peter Cook.
+In the late 1990s, North Otago found sustained success under coaching from Greg Shipton and Peter Cook.
+1998 saw North Otago lose two of its nine games, a significant improvement from previous decades.

 National Provincial Championship

 North Otago won the 3rd Division title in 2002 with a 43–19 win against Horowhenua-Kapiti, which took them into the 2nd Division for the 2003 season.
 North Otago made the 2nd Division semi-finals in 2003, 2004, and 2005 but losing all three.

 In 2000, Glenn Moore took over the reins with Paddy Stewart.
 Moore, a former Mid Canterbury representative, had instant success with the side and only narrowly lost the final against East Coast 21–25.
 2001 looked like North Otago's season, winning all of its seven games.
 However, in the final it was a disappointing four-point loss to South Canterbury 16–20.
 2002 saw the North Otago Rugby Union celebrate its 75th jubilee and it indeed appropriate that in the 75th year of its existence the side should take the third division title beating Horowhenua 43-19 before an ecstatic crowd.
 2003 and the challenges of Division Two was very much a daunting task.
 However, the team responded magnificently and finished in the top four but lost the semi-final to Hawke's Bay in Napier in controversial circumstances.
 The highlight of the season was a superb win against Counties-Manukau.
 2004 saw North Otago once again playing above its weight making the semi-finals before going down to Nelson Bays.